Working Together to Grow More: Community Gardener Gatherings Series

-Since 2014, the Arctic Institute of Community-Based Research has hosted three annual community gardener gatherings in Whitehorse, YT.
+Since 2014, the Arctic Institute of Community-Based Research has hosted four annual community gardener gatherings in Whitehorse, YT.
 These gatherings are an opportunity for community garden members from across the Yukon gathered to meet, learn from each other, and to hear presenters on topics ranging from growing and management techniques, to weather patterns and compost handling issues.
+Each gathering agenda was built using a participatory approach, whereby community partners and gardeners identified the topics they were most interested in learning about.
+Feedback from the gardeners about the gatherings demonstrated the positive influence and community development that emerges when people gather, share and grow together.

 Highlights from the three Gatherings: